haifeng2013/rollup-plugin-bundle-html/README.md

   If no mode is specified, the `type` attribute is omitted.
 Externals can optionally override this per file.
 - dest: Optional. the folder in which js file is searched and be injected to html file.
+- recursive: Optional.
+Default false.
+If true inject all subfolders in "dest".

 ## License